Global Placement Grant

 Over recent years, numerous students in our faculty have benefited from undertaking overseas work experience opportunities, either independently or with the support of school and faculty placement schemes.

 Many students have been very interested in pursuing overseas roles, but have been put off by the costs.
-Therefore, the Faculty of Social Sciences will be offering financial support of up to a £350 grant to students in receipt of a core bursary who wish to undertake remote-working/online/virtual international work experience or £450 towards a virtual overseas programme.
+Therefore, the Faculty of Social Sciences will be offering financial support of up to a £1,000 grant to students in receipt of a core bursary who wish to undertake either international work experience or £450 towards a virtual overseas programme.

 This support is designed to enable a wider group of students enjoy great career related work experience overseas without fear of incurring excessive costs.
-The grant will support the costs and charges of these remote-working internships.
+The grant will support the costs, living expenses and associated charges of these.

-Virtual internships give can give you hands-on experience with a global organisation from anywhere in the world at any time.
-You work on a genuine project, and this can make a real difference to that organisation or community, as well as improving your own skills and international experience.
-Many placement providers are also building in mentoring, additional training, and some even offer language skills, making these experiences particularly attractive.
+International work experience can give you hands-on experience with a global organisation.
+This can make a real difference to that organisation or community, as well as improving your own skills and international experience.
+Many placement providers build in mentoring, additional training, and some even offer language skills, making these experiences particularly attractive.

 This grant is available to assist with opportunities that do not form part of your course requirements.
-When applying for the grant, please manage your expectations as the annual grant money available to students is finite, and provided on a first-come-first-served basis.
+When applying for the grant, please manage your expectations as the annual grant money available to students is finite, and provided on discretionary basis based on your application.
 The grant is there to help with the expenses of your overseas placement and is unlikely to cover all expenses.
 Find out more about our eligibility criteria below.

 Looking for ideas?

-You can boost your digital skills, cultural fluency and enhance future employability with the Pagoda Projects international programme covering a range of countries.
+You can boost your skills and future employability with the Pagoda Projects international programme covering a range of countries.

 Please note – these vlogs and testimonials refer to pre-covid programmes where students were able to travel overseas, and have been left in for reference.